meet-one/contracts/articles.m/README.md

 ```
 cleos -u https://fullnode.meet.one push action articles.m delarticle '["ARTICLE_ID"]' -p ARTTICLE_OWNER
 ```
-only owner of article can delete a published article, and RAM will return to
+only owner of article can delete a published article, and RAM will return to owner.

 ## QUERY